Sweet Potato Pie is a holiday classic, and this recipe is our FAVORITE!

-Made with fresh sweet potatoes and a delicious blend of fall spices, it makes a perfect addition to any holiday dessert table.
-It’s packed with flavor, perfectly creamy, and has just the right amount of sweetness.
+Sweet Potato Pie is a holiday classic, and this recipe is our FAVORITE!
+Made with fresh sweet potatoes and a delicious blend of fall spices, it’s packed with flavor, perfectly creamy, and the perfect addition to any holiday table!

 When it comes to potatoes, I’m a sweet potato girl all the way.
 I like them savory (sweet potato fries, anyone?), I like them sweet, and I especially like them in Sweet Potato Pie.